42piratas/yothanks/INSTRUCTIONS.md

 $ cd modules
 $ python yo_thanks.py
 ```
-- Or play with the different modules individually to see what happen :metal:
+- Or play with the different modules individually to see what happens :metal: